Career As a "Company Secretary"

 7. LATE Madineedi Ramakrishna Subhadra Memorial Award

-Awarded To: Awarded to a candidate who passes in all papers of the Foundation Examination, at the first attempt, in one sitting, without claiming exemption in any subject and obtaining the highest marks in the aggregate taking into account the performance of all successful candidates.
+Awarded To: Awarded to a candidate who passes all papers of the Foundation Examination, at the first attempt, in one sitting, without claiming exemption in any subject and obtaining the highest marks in the aggregate, considering the performance of all successful candidates.

 Executive Programme: